meteor-utilities/react-list-container/README.md

 This package provides two containers that help you fetch data and pass it as props either for a paginated list of documents, or for a single document.

+### A Note About Meteor 1.3

+Although this package was made with 1.3 in mind, Atmosphere doesn't yet support the new `api.mainModule` syntax, so for now the package exports `ListContainer` and `ItemContainer` globals.

 ## List Container

 ### Usage